 Find 🧬 horsec's code here along with the other parts of the standard library.

-Moose64 is a sibling language developed together with Horse64, particularly useful for handling C integration and low level code.
+Horse64 Root is a sibling language developed together with Horse64, particularly useful for handling C integration and low level code.

-Check out the Moose64 website.
+Check out the Horse64 Root website.

-Here's the Moose64 standard library.
+Here's the Horse64 Root standard library.

 Get it by fetching the SDK.